Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 The same applies to business acquisitions.
 The lower the risk - or, rather, the lower the risk the buyer perceives - the higher the price the buyer can pay.

-And as the seller you can lower risk in numerous ways including, but not limited to, the warranties and indemnities provided in the contract of sale.
-If this is unfamiliar territory for you, please contact your business broker or M&A adviser to explain the various ways in which you can reduce risk for the buyer.
+The seller can lower risk in numerous ways including, but not limited to, the warranties and indemnities provided in the contract of sale.
+If this is unfamiliar territory, please contact a business broker or M&A adviser to explain the various ways in which one can reduce risk for the buyer.

 We do cover negotiation later, but it's relevant to point out here that the best negotiators walk out of the first meeting knowing exactly what the other side want, and what they are able to give.
 The negotiator then carefully plans a package that gives away the minimum possible to make the deal happen.

 The first meeting is not about agreeing a price.
 A large chunk involves "reading" the opponent.
-In particular, you want to know his appetite for risk, where he sees risk and what solutions he will accept as mitigating against those (perceived) risks.
-And it's even more tricky because at this stage the buyer doesn't have a great deal of information about your specific business so he is just guessing on where the risks might lie!
+In particular, you want to know their appetite for risk, where they sees risk and what solutions they will accept as mitigating against those (perceived) risks.
+And it's even trickier because at this stage the buyers don't have a great deal of information about the target business so they are just guessing on where the risks might lie!

 7. Use an expert negotiator, don't do the negotiations yourself!

 Negotiation is a specialist job.
-Even if you've negotiated other deals, the negotiation for the sale of a business is different.
+Even if a business owner has negotiated other deals, the negotiation for the sale of a business is different.
 There are numerous components to the negotiation, it's not just about agreeing a number!

 An experienced negotiator may charge £1,500 - £2,000 for the day.
 Yes, negotiations can last all day, often longer.
-But s/he would get you, or save you, hundreds of thousands (or more).
-If you're using a competent business broker or M&A firm they'll provide the negotiating talent.
-Or you can contact me to recommend a negotiator.
+But they would get the vendor, or save the vendor, hundreds of thousands (or more).
+If using a competent business broker or M&A firm, they'll provide the negotiating talent.
+Or business owners can contact me to recommend a negotiator.

-8. Use a tax expert as well, don't assume you can tax mitigate AFTER doing the deal
+8. Use a tax expert as well, can tax mitigatigation is not for AFTER doing the deal

-Would you rather get a million and give HMRC half a million in tax ...or get £800K and pay only 10% in tax?
+What's better - getting a million and giving HMRC half a million in tax ...or getting £800K and paying only 10% in tax?

 The important number is not the headline price.
-It is, after all, the amount you get to take home.
+It is, after all, the amount the business owners gets to take home.
 Tax planning should therefore be an integral part of the planning even before putting the business up for sale.
 It should be something that's taken into account all the way through the exit preparation, the marketing, the negotiations.

-Your personal tax situation and the deal setup that would leave you with the maximum amount post-tax is what your negotiator should be briefed on before the negotiations even start.
+The seller's personal tax situation, and the deal setup that would leave them with the maximum amount post-tax, is what the negotiator should be briefed on before the negotiations even start.

-For example, in 2018 a business I advised had built a large cash balance.
+In 2018 a business I advised had built a large cash balance.
 The directors hadn't taken a dividend for the last couple of years because they didn't want to pay dividend tax with a marginal rate (at that time) of 38%.
 They had ended up with a bank balance of over £600,000 in a business that needed no more than £60,000 in the bank as working capital.
-If the owners had drawn this money out prior to sale they would have had to pay a whacking great tax bill on it.
+If the owners had drawn this money out prior to sale, they would have had to pay a whacking great tax bill on it.

 It took a lot of planning, applying to HMRC for advance clearance to withdraw the £540,000 as part of the sale price, sending HMRC several reminders and building the tax mitigation into the negotiations with the buyer and into the Heads of Terms and the contract of sale (because buyers don't want to take on a large cash balance and pay for it.
 It locks money up for them and they can't withdraw it except as dividends which, of course, are subject to a whacking great dividend tax).